moj-analytical-services/user-guidance/source/documentation/appendix-docs/conda.md

 It has some significant downsides.
 It can be quite temperamental, and difficult to debug when things go wrong - in the earlier days of the Analytical Platform, the majority of support issues related to getting Packrat working.

-Furthermore, the Platform version of RStudio runs on a Linux virtual machine, and CRAN mirrors do not provide Linux compiled binaries for packages.
+Furthermore, the Analytical Platform version of RStudio runs on a Linux virtual machine, and CRAN mirrors do not provide Linux compiled binaries for packages.
 This means that packages need to be compiled on the Analytical Platform every time they're installed, which can take a long time.
-This means a long wait when doing `install.packages` both in an RStudio session, and when running a Docker build for a `shiny` application.
+This means a long wait when doing `install.packages` both in an RStudio session, and when running a Docker build for an RShiny application.

 #### Renv

 [Renv](https://rstudio.github.io/renv/articles/renv.html) is a newer package billed as "Packrat 2.0".
 This has a number of improvements over Packrat, in the speed of download and reduction of issues of 00LOCK files that often plague Packrat.
-However, it is still not able to deal with OS-level dependencies, so Conda is still preferred.
+However, it is still not able to deal with OS-level dependencies, so conda is still preferred.